The best free photo editor

 Powerful in-browser editing, but fewer tools than we'd like

 Sumo Paint is powerful, no doubt about it.
-It's a full-featured image editor that sits in your browser, with various artistic tools and paintbrushes thrown in for good measure.
+It's a full-featured photo editor that sits in your browser, with various artistic tools and paintbrushes thrown in for good measure.
 Perhaps its range of polygonal shapes and symmetry tools won't suit being plastered over your photographs, but it's high on the list of options if you're looking more on the creative end of things.

 There are sacrifices to be made, though.
 Notably the appropriately sumo wrestler-sized ads that eat up your screen space, and the slight performance hit you'll get from running it in-browser.
-If you want to get rid of the ads or run it on your desktop, stump up for a US$4 (about £3, $AU5.30) subscription.
+If you want to get rid of the ads or run it on your desktop, stump up for a US$4 (about £3, AU$5.) subscription.

 An image-viewer with added batch editing and conversion